James Reid (New Zealand musician)

-James Reid (born 25 May 1974) is a New Zealand singer-songwriter, guitarist, producer, and video producer, best known as the lead singer in the band The Feelers.
+James Charles Gallienne Reid (born 25 May 1974) is a New Zealand singer-songwriter, guitarist, and music and video producer, best known as the lead singer in the band The Feelers.

-Reid is regarded as one of New Zealand's most successful songwriters and rock musicians, having formed The Feelers in 1992, which went on to sell more albums than any other New Zealand band to date.
-Reid was also a producer for the band, and is an experienced video producer.
+Reid is regarded as one of New Zealand's most successful songwriters and rock musicians, having formed The Feelers in 1992, which became one of the best selling New Zealand musical acts in the country.
+Reid has also collaborated as a writer with other New Zealand artists including Anika Moa, and was the founder of Broken Records, a former record label.

 In November 2013, Reid released his first solo album, entitled Saint.

-Early life
+Since then, he has released a number of singles and EPs, including "Back to the Beginning" (2018) and Too Close to the Sun (2020).

+Biography

 Reid was born in Christchurch, New Zealand, on 25 May 1974.
-With distant Scottish and French heritage, he has four siblings; two older sisters and two older brothers.
-Coming from a talented family, his older brother Donald Reid is also an accomplished musical artist.
-He developed an interest in music as early as four years old, learning to play his first song, "Dip your hips baby".
+He has two older sisters and two older brothers, including his brother Donald Reid who is also a musical artist.
+Reid developed an interest in music as early as four years old, learning to play his first song, a rendition of Rhinestone Cowboy.
+He considers his favourite genres to be "pop, rock, indie, and country".

 Reid was sent to a religious boarding school as a child, attending church daily and joining the choir.
-As a teenager he attended Christ's College, then went on to study fine art and film at the University of Canterbury.
+As a teenager he attended Christ's College, then went on to study fine art and film at the University of Canterbury, but postponed his studies to pursue success with The Feelers.

-Personal life

-Reid is living in Auckland, New Zealand.

-He describes his vocal range as soprano.

-Influences

-Reid has listed several bands and musicians as influences in his music, including The Beatles, Cat Stevens, Nine Inch Nails, David Bowie and Soundgarden.
-He considers his favourite genres to be "pop, rock, indie, and country".
+Reid has stated he suffers from alcoholism and has multiple drink-driving-related convictions related to incidents in 2017 and 2024, prompting him to seek help.
+In 2024, he pleaded guilty to refusing to give a blood sample after allegedly failing to stop for police, who caught him driving over the speed limit on Boxing Day.
+He voluntarily admitted himself to the Nova Trust rehabilitation clinic for three months, and was subsequently sentenced to 12 months supervision and disqualified from driving for one year.

 Career

+Reid describes his vocal range as tenor.
+He has listed several bands and musicians as influences in his music, including The Beatles, Cat Stevens, Muse, David Bowie, Pearl Jam, and Soundgarden.
+Reid's musical career has led to five number one albums on the NZ Music Charts, as well as eight music awards with The Feelers, including winning Songwriter of the Year in the 1999 New Zealand Music Awards.
+Reid has also collaborated with other New Zealand artists, including co-writing "Falling in Love Again" on Anika Moa's debut album Thinking Room (2001).

 The Feelers (1992–present)

-Reid formed The Feelers in 1992 with guitarist and drummer Hamish Gee.
-The band released their first album, Supersystem, in 1998, and went on to release four more by 2011.

-Reid's musical career has led to five number one albums on the NZ Music Charts, as well as eight music awards with The Feelers, including winning Songwriter of the Year in the 1999 New Zealand Music Awards.